krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 grounding is corrected

-only then may work continue
+Only then may work continue.

 9C.
 Execution Discipline Extensions
 9C.1 Workspace Initialization Discipline